YOU MAY WANT TO PRINT THIS PAGE FOR FUTURE REFERENCE

 What software do I need?

-Browser: We recommend that you use the most current version of Mozilla Firefox, although current versions of Safari, or Google Chrome should work as well.
+Browser: We recommend that you use the most current version of browsers Google Chrome or Mozilla Firefox.
 Do not use AOL's browser or Internet Explorer.

 Word Processing: Any recent version (2 years old or newer) of Microsoft Word, the standard word processing software, is needed for composing your assignments (for this class, do not use Notepad or Wordpad to compose; these are accessories only, not full word processing programs).